 - To develop the academic/professional skills required for the participants to become successful academics in both teaching and research.

 The program is delivered through a two day intensive workshop followed by eight workshops held throughout the year.
-Participants are expected to participate for the entire program and are also required to co-facilitate an innovative teaching activity based on research into innovative teaching strategies.
+Participants are expected to participate for the entire program.

 - Preparing for teaching